kaymen99/Robot-arm-control-with-RL/README.md

 ![anim](https://github.com/kaymen99/Robot-arm-control-with-RL/assets/83681204/224cf960-43d8-4bdc-83be-ac8fe37e5be9)

-<p align="justify">This project focuses on controlling a 7 DOF robot arm provided in the [pandas_gym](https://github.com/qgallouedec/panda-gym) Reacher environment using two continuous reinforcement learning algorithms: DDPG (Deep Deterministic Policy Gradients) and TD3 (Twin Delayed Deep Deterministic Policy Gradients).
-The technique of Hindsight Experience Replay is used to enhance the learning process of both algorithms.</p>
+This project focuses on controlling a 7 DOF robot arm provided in the [pandas_gym](https://github.com/qgallouedec/panda-gym) Reacher environment using two continuous reinforcement learning algorithms: DDPG (Deep Deterministic Policy Gradients) and TD3 (Twin Delayed Deep Deterministic Policy Gradients).
+The technique of Hindsight Experience Replay is used to enhance the learning process of both algorithms.

 ## Continuous RL Algorithms